Toast by PM Lee Hsien Loong at the Dinner Hosted in Honour of Luxembourg PM Jean-Claude Juncker,

-Toast by Prime Minister Lee Hsien Loong at the dinner hosted in honour of His Excellency Jean-Claude Juncker, Prime Minister of Luxembourg
+Toast by Prime Minister Lee Hsien Loong at the dinner hosted in honour of the Prime Minister of Luxembourg, His Excellency Jean-Claude Juncker on 7 November 2012.

 Your Excellency Jean-Claude Juncker,